 Do you like working with your hands and figuring out what makes things work?
 Would you like a career where there's always a need for skilled workers?
 If so, Air Conditioning and Refrigeration Technology could be a perfect fit for you.

-entry hourly wages for the following Air Conditioning and Refrigeration Technology jobs in the Dallas-Fort Worth area.
+These rates are entry hourly wages for the following Air Conditioning and Refrigeration Technology jobs in the Dallas-Fort Worth area.

 1 This job may require a bachelor's degree or higher.